wormdotdev/worm.dev/content/blog/creatine/index.md

 Taking it with carbs and/or protein may be more effective.

-There is a possible slight benefit to consuming post-exercise, but the magnitude and mechanism aren't clear (Ribeiro 2021).
+There is a possible slight benefit to consuming post-exercise, but the magnitude and mechanism aren't clear [^Ribeiro2021].
 Speculated mechanisms include increased blood flow and nutrient transport triggered by exercise increasing delivery of creatine to muscles.

 1-2% per day of the body's creatine stores are broken down daily and peed out in urine.
-Once levels are elevated, it takes about 4-6 weeks for creatine stores to return to baseline.
-(Kreider 2017)
+Once levels are elevated, it takes about 4-6 weeks for creatine stores to return to baseline [^Kreider2017].

 ## Benefits

-How much benefit to strength?

-- Multiple sources cite improvements to power/strength of 5-15%, slight improvements to sprint performance, with more benefit to repetitive sprints of 5-15%
-- Increases time to exhaustion during high intensity endurance activity [^Forbes2023].
-- Because of the improved work capacity and recovery, creatine supplementation also results in more gains in strength, muscle mass, and performance long term.
-Work harder in practice, without injury -> get better results.
-- There is less benefit to endurance activities like swimming, jogging, cycling.
-- Decreases inflammation, and oxidative stress, and may increase mitochondrial biogenesis [^Forbes2023].
+The list of benefits to strength, work capacity, sport performance, and recovery are listed above.
+I would like to talk about *why* creatine results in these effects, and list a few more niche, less studied benefits that have been found as a result of creatine supplementation.

+Creatine exerts its effects through its ability to combine with phosphate groups from ATP at times of rest to form *phosphocreatine*.
+Supplementation increases the amount of intramuscular *phosphocreatine* 20-40% [^Wax2021].
+Phosphocreatine provides energy storage, and results in faster and more sustained ATP re-synthesis during times of stress.

+Through the energy buffering / ATP re-synthesis, creatine supplementation allows increased work capacity, and as a result of *doing more work*, the benefits of exercise increase (lean mass gains, fat loss).

+Creatine also decreases post-exercise inflammatory response, reduces markers of muscle damage after exercise, and restores damaged muscle's capacity to produce force .

-Studied, possible benefits (thus far with limited evidence) in many more conditions:
+Other less studied, possible benefits (thus far with limited evidence) in many more conditions:

 - Post-COVID fatigue [^Slankamenac2023]
 - Chronic fatigue syndrome [^Ostojic2021]